marmelab/react-admin/docs/useAuthenticated.md

 # `useAuthenticated`

-This hook calls the [`authProvider.checkAuth()`](./AuthProviderWriting.md#checkauth)  method on mount, and redirects to login if the `authProvider` returns a rejected Promise.
+This hook checks if the current user is authenticated by calling the [`authProvider.checkAuth()`](./AuthProviderWriting.md#checkauth) method on mount, and redirects to login if method throws an error.

-React-admin uses this hook in page components (e.g., the `<Edit>` component) to ensure that the user is authenticated before rendering the page.
+React-admin uses this hook in page components (e.g., the `<Edit>` component) to forbid access to unauthenticated users.

 ## Usage